 Police and crime commissioner announces first surgeries

-CAMBRIDGESHIRE’S new police and crime commissioner has outlined plans to hold regular surgeries for members of the public to raise
+CAMBRIDGESHIRE’S new police and crime commissioner has outlined plans to hold regular surgeries for members of the public to raise issues or concerns.

 Sir Graham Bright is to offer one-to-one appointments with members of the public.
 At surgeries scheduled to take place at locations around the county during December and into the new year.

 Sir Graham said: “I was elected to represent the views of all communities, including those in the cities of Cambridge and Peterborough an the districts of Huntingdonshire, Fenland, East Cambridgeshire and South Cambridgeshire.

 “In order to be the voice of the public I am keen to meet and listen to as many people as possible.
 The surgeries will ensure members of the public can raise any concerns they have so I can work with relevant agencies to respond to these.”

 Sir Graham added that was keen also to engage with Neighbourhood Watch and other volunteer groups and parishes.